Electrostatic computations for statistical mechanics and random matrix applications: Explicit Functional Forms of Electrostatic Potentials Due to a Uniform Background

 There is an application of Proposition \ref{P3.1} in the case $\vec{r} \in B_R$, $d=2$ to random matrix theory (see \S \ref{S3.4}).
 In preparation, we so specialise the $d$-dependent quantities therein to read off that then

 With this established, we make use of (\ref{1.6}) and (\ref{1.6a}) to calculate that in this setting

-As a variation also relevant to random matrix theory, we make note of the potential in the region $cR\le r \le R$ for a uniformly charged annulus (charge density $-\rho_{\rm b} = - N/(\pi(1-c^2)R^2)$) of this specification.
+As a variation also relevant to random matrix theory, we make note of the potential in the \alert{annulus} region $cR\le r \le R$ \alert{with} uniform charge density $-\rho_{\rm b} = - N/(\pi(1-c^2)R^2)$.
 Following the subtraction procedure in the case $d=2$ of (\ref{3.2}) (with $N$ replaced by $\rho_b |B_R|$) as noted in the paragraph two above, we calculate

 and